Feli0922/OpenDoorsEnglish/README.md

 ## Project setup

+Important: you can cancel any process in the terminal with ctrl+c (same on all systems)

 1. Make sure you have node.js and npm installed and up to date.
 You can check your version in the command ine:

 ```